antcolag/tools/docs/utils.md

 Utils
 ===

-Is a collection of some userfull functions, like comparer, and operation generators.
+Is a collection of functions and operation like a noop, a pipe, true/false ecc

-These function are maded mostly as support functionalities, like default parameter, for handlers and function reference in general, so you don't have to redefine those functions everytime, saving up time and memory.

-See api documentation for an exaustive list of the exposed functions